 The risk register includes risks whose profile places them among the sustainability matters.
-In 2023, the internal risk control system did not fully integrate the material matters identified in the materiality study as risk categories
+In 2023, the internal risk control system did not fully integrate the material matters identified in the materiality study as risk categories.

-Area Risk description Mitigating measures Trend Climate risks We have observed and monitored an increase in the frequency and intensity of non-standard weather events (heat waves, droughts, hurricanes, storms, European windstorms, floods), which translates into a possible increase in energy price volatility, potential energy supply disruptions and an increase in the variability of energy output from weather-dependent sources. - analysis of climate risks in Polenergia Group's operations and supply chain Continuing Risks in the area of occupational health and safety Potential risks associated with the consequences of not following safety procedures and rules resulting in an accident at work.
-Continuing Risks in the HR area The risk in the HR area is related to the rapid growth of the organisation: - increased market demand for qualified personnel in the energy industry, resulting in the risk of departure of key personnel, - the risk of not being able to fill vacancies at the rate forced by business growth, - the risk of overloading employees and, as a result, of increased turnover/departures and errors in the performance of substantive tasks. - measures to retain key employees, employer branding - continued growth in headcount, improvement of processes, division of responsibilities Continuing
+Area Risk description Mitigating measures Trend Climate risks We have observed and monitored an increase in the frequency and intensity of non-standard weather events (heat waves, droughts, hurricanes, storms, European windstorms, floods), which translates into a possible increase in energy price volatility, potential energy supply disruptions and an increase in the variability of energy output from weather-dependent sources.
+Analysis of climate risks in Polenergia Group's operations and supply chain Continuing Risks in the area of occupational health and safety Potential risks associated with the consequences of not following safety procedures and rules resulting in an accident at work.
+Action plans developed proactively after an accident has occurred Continuing Risks in the HR area The risk in the HR area is related to the rapid growth of the organisation: measures to retain key employees, Continuing increased market demand for qualified personnel in the energy industry, resulting in the risk of departure of key personnel, employer branding the risk of not being able to fill vacancies at the rate forced by business growth, the risk of overloading employees and, as a result, of increased turnover/ departures and errors in the performance of substantive tasks. continued growth in headcount, improvement of processes, division of responsibilities